Lithuania National Overview

 |Credit point system||

 Music studies in Lithuania are offered in the Lithuanian language at the majority of higher education institutions.
 Parallel studies in English and Russian are available for exchange and foreign students.
 International Music Production programme (in English) is delivered by Vytautas Magnus University and University of Central Lancashire (UK) offering a double Bachelor’s degree: Bachelor (Hons) of Music Production (UCL) and Bachelor of Music Technologies and Industry (VMU).
 Integrated international music studies, which have been recently developed with the support of Erasmus+ strategic partnership programmes, are offered in the following areas at LMTA: chamber music (ECMA – NEXT STEP) and improvisation (METRIC).
 Contemporary music studies at LMTA (master’s level) aim at developing international competencies, therefore a number of intensive courses and projects are delivered by incoming teachers.
+LMTA offers Music Performance and Composition studies in BA and MA study cycles in Lithuanian and English languages.
 LMTA participates in a virtual mobility programme and organises online master classes (via Polycom system) with the counterparts from the Nordic countries, Europe and USA, and is a member of New Time network.
 LMTA invites artists in residence from all over the world to develop music projects at the Music Innovation Studies Centre (MiSC), which integrates digital music technology and spatial sound distribution synergies between art, science and education.

 Types of Pre-College Education